eustasy/howtoubuntu.org/how-to/create-a-wireless-ad-hoc-network-in-ubuntu.md

 ---
-title: How to Share a Wireless Ad-Hoc Network in Ubuntu
+title: How to Create a Wireless Ad-Hoc Network in Ubuntu
-breadcrumb: share a wireless ad-hoc network
+breadcrumb: create a wireless ad-hoc network
 excerpt: Share your wired connection by creating your own wireless network from your computer.
 Such networks are commonly referred to as Ad-Hoc.
 ---